siliconsam/imp2022/README.md

-    Imp-77 event handling depends on the individual event traps being in one section "ITRAP" in the order of ITRAP$B sections, then all ITRAP$D sections and finally the ITRAP%F section.
+    Imp-77 event handling depends on the individual event traps being in one section "ITRAP" in the order of ITRAP$B sections, then all ITRAP$D sections and finally the ITRAP$F section.
     The Windows linker does this automatically
     Versions of the GCC binutils loader ld (upto 2.27) under WSL/Linux seem ok!
     Versions of the GCC binutils loader ld (after 2.27) have problems with relocation records